-The non-current assets or disposal groups10 are classified as being held for sale if their carrying amount will be recovered mainly via sale rather than by continuing use.
+The non-current assets or disposal groups are classified as being intended for disposal if their book value will be recovered mainly via sale rather than by continuing use.

-10 A disposal group is a set of directly associated assets and liabilities intended for disposal by sale or other ways, in a single transaction.
+A disposal group is a set of directly associated assets and liabilities intended for disposal by sale or other ways, in a single transaction.